 In the last couple of decades, the demand for vehicles has significantly increased.
 Unfortunately, the rise in demand and popularity has also brought along greater risks, such as theft.

-The manufacturers used hardened steel in order to make the construction of these wheel locks.
-Additionally, the locks have triple chrome plating for increased sturdiness.
+The manufacturers used hardened steel in order to make these locks.
+Additionally, the locks have triple chrome plating for increased durability.
 Moreover, several thread sizes are available.
-The width of each lock is 12 mm while their overall length can vary from 1.25 to 1.50 inches (depending on your car model).
+The width of each lock is 12 mm, and their overall length can vary from 1.25 to 1.50 inches (depending on your car model).
 There are two available dimensions of the dual hex key: 3/4 and 13/16 inches.

-All in all, Gorilla Wheel Locks are a pretty straightforward product.
-Technically, they do what they’re designed to do.
+All in all, we found Gorilla Guard to be the best wheel locks out there.
+They are easy to install and they do what they’re designed to do.
 Lug nuts are prone to breaking during the installation process if you’re not careful enough.
 Use the specified torque for your wheel nuts.

-- You get your own owner key code
+- Pros: Cheap and convenient.
+You get your own key code.

-- Be careful not to over-torque the wheel nuts
+- Cons: Be careful not to over-torque the wheel nuts.

-McGard has a lot of experience when it comes to designing and manufacturing various security wheel locks.
-Taking a look at these locks in particular only confirms that statement.
+McGard has a lot of experience when it comes to designing and manufacturing various locks.
+Taking a look at these in particular only confirms that statement.

-McGard wheel locks function just as any other regular lug nuts and they go under your hub or center caps (if you have those).
+McGard cone seat locks function just like regular lug nuts and they go under your hub or center caps (if you have those).
 However, the difference is that they require a special key in order to be installed and removed.
 The key’s pattern goes along with the lock’s steel collar.
-McGard uses computer-generated patterns in order to bring different pattern to each wheel lock.
+McGard uses computer-generated patterns in order to bring different pattern to each lock.
 Once the patterns engage, everything’s fixed into place.

 The locks are made of hardened steel and feature a triple-nickel chrome plating.